-A round, brilliant cut is the most famous and the most common cut in the industry.
-Diamond cutters have used innovative scientific theories of light reflection and detailed mathematical calculations to boost its fire and brilliance.
+A round, brilliant cut is the most famous and common cut you will find.
+Diamond cutters have used innovative, scientific theories of light reflection and detailed mathematical calculations to boost its fire and brilliance.
 A round cut diamond has 58 surfaces divided between its crown, girdle and pavilion and a distinctive ratio between 1.00 and 1.02 that brings about an all-out shine, sparkles the most and is the most expensive.

 Asscher is a diamond cut into a square or rectangular shape with cut corners.
 It is considered by many to be a softer version of the emerald shape.
 An illustrious shape matches vintage style rings while its near-architectural cut makes it a perfect choice for Art Deco designs.
 It has a hallway lined with reflective mirrors, radiating a great deal of brilliance.

-Radiant cuts were introduced over twenty year ago, but this distinctive shape is an exquisite hybrid of a traditional round cut and an elegant emerald cut.
+Radiant cuts were introduced over twenty years ago, but this distinctive shape is an exquisite hybrid of a traditional round cut and an elegant emerald cut.
 They come in square, near-square, or rectangular orientations.
 A complex, 7-faceted cut gives out remarkable brilliance.
-Hollywood A-list celebrities, like Jennifer Anniston or Khloe Kardashian wear radiant shapes on their engagement rings.
+Hollywood A-list celebrities, like Jennifer Aniston and Khloe Kardashian, wear radiant shapes on their engagement rings.

-Cushion shapes were introduced into the industry in 1830, making a diamond history for hundreds of years.
-These are cut into square or rectangular shape with smooth-edged corners and sides.
+Cushion shapes were introduced in 1830.
+These are cut into square or rectangular shapes with smooth-edged corners and sides.
 The qualities of the cushion cut vary more than those of other shapes, and personal taste plays a major role.

-Also known as a “step cut”, the emerald shape diamond is less fiery with its step like appearance which gives it a classy appeal.
-The Emerald shape consists of 57 facets: 25 on the crown and 32 on its pavilion.
+Also known as a “step cut”, the emerald-shaped diamond is less fiery with its step-like appearance which gives it a classy appeal.
+The Emerald shape consists of 57 facets: 25 on the crown and 32 on it’s pavilion.